elderlybeginner/target_shooting/README.md

 ### Calculating centroid

 Measurement is to be set as the distance from the center to default place.
-Then we calculate holes position as a table of tables:
+Then we calculate holes position as a list of lists:

 h1 = [x, y], h2 = [x, y], ... hn = [x,y]
 h2 = ...